tthorntone/AdNauseam-Wiki/Privacy-stuff.md

     - But this may break some sites.
 For instance, you won't be able to enter comments on Youtube.
     - Useful to know: the block also applies to local storages, not just cookies.
 - Enable _"Click to play"_ in _"Content settings"_ / _"Plug-ins"_.
+- Disable _"Predict network actions to improve page load performance"_, as this causes DNS queries even for blocked network requests (see issue #232).

 ##### Command line switches